 Actos is a Type 2 diabetes drug manufactured by Takeda, a Japanese manufacturer, and marketed by Eli Lilly.
 In 2010, more than two million patients used it.
 In 2011, the FDA issued a warning that Actos may increase the risk of bladder cancer if it is used for over a year.
 However, it remains available in the United States.
-In a study of 193,000 patients, those who took Actos for over a year experienced a 40% increase in the risk of suffering bladder cancer.
+In a study of 193,000 patients, as our Actos lawyers are aware, those who took Actos for over a year experienced a 40% increase in the risk of suffering bladder cancer.
 If you experienced serious side effects after taking Actos or another defective drug, you should consult the product liability attorneys at Moll Law Group.
 We represent claimants nationwide, and billions of dollars have been recovered in cases in which we have been involved.

 Thousands of Actos product liability and wrongful death lawsuits are pending in the U.S. In one lawsuit, the plaintiff alleged that the manufacturer purposely destroyed several hard drives related to Actos and bladder cancer that would have damaged the manufacturer.
 In the spring of 2015, the manufacturer and its subsidiary reached an agreement that is expected to resolve most pending litigation.
 The settlement was for $2.4 billion (one of the largest in U.S. history), and more than 97% of plaintiffs opted into it.
 Takeda did not admit liability in connection with the settlement.Establishing Responsibility for Harm Caused by Actos